Information for parents of prospective students, students who have already applied and current students.

 A September Welcome Evening where you have the chance to meet your child/ward's Progress Tutor, and receive their contact details eg College telephone number and email address.

-Follow this link to view the A Level Welcome Evening presentation slides.
+You can view our A Level Welcome Evening presentation slides here.

 Autumn and Spring Term Progress Reports

 Parent and Carer Evenings are held after receipt of your child/ward's Progress Report, providing an opportunity to discuss their progress and raise any concerns or issues you may have.

 Parents and Carers are also asked to take part in our Parent and Carer Satisfaction surveys.
 These are sent out with Progress Reports.

 If you wish to discuss any aspect of your child/ward's education and progress please do not hesitate to contact their Progress Tutor throughout the year.

 Students who are under the age of 16 or who are deemed to be a 'vulnerable adult' are informed that, as a condition of their enrolment, the College will ordinarily communicate with their parents or carers regarding the following: